haya3218/nna/README.md

 	<img src="https://github.com/haya3218/nna/raw/master/images/AboutImage.png">
 </p>

-# ALL YOUR FUCKING FAULT
+# nna
-A scoop gui and a Windows toolbox.
+nna (recursive backronym for *nna's not apt*, formerly AllYourFault) is a scoop gui and a windows toolbox.

 ## Hell is this?